joerivanveen/wp-reading-progress/readme.txt

 - css classes 'ruigehond006' and 'progress' are scheduled for removal in a next version, if you target the bar in css use '#ruigehond006_inner'.

-- Option 'use whole page to calculate reading progress' is scheduled for removal in a next version, unless someone really, really wants to use it (contact me).

 Regards,
 Joeri (ruige hond)